 Any toilet suite has two installation parts - a toilet cistern or toilet tank and a toilet bowl.
 These parts also come with different components, which you must remember while replacing the toilet.
 Toilets are usually long (oval) or round and have different flushing systems.
 So, your measurements must be precise when upgrading your existing toilet.

-It’s crucial to purchase a system, a toilet tank, and a replacement cistern to fit into the existing space.
+It’s crucial to purchase a system, a toilet tank, and a replacement cistern that fits into the existing space.
 You also need to leave enough bathroom space for other bathroom fittings, like the shower, bathtub, and vanity closet.
-Choosing a toilet bowl the same shape and size as your current toilet is best.
+It’s best to choose a toilet bowl the same shape and size as your current toilet.

 2. Remove the Water

-Turn off the water supply before replacing the toilet cistern or the toilet tank.
-You can locate the main water supply valve on the bathroom wall or finished floor near the toilet.
+Turn off the water supply before replacing the toilet cistern or tank.
+The main water supply valve is located on the bathroom wall or finished floor near the toilet.
 Then, flush the toilet and hold down the handle to empty all the water.
-Next, remove any remaining water from the toilet bowl and the toilet tank using a bucket and a large sponge.
+Next, use a bucket and a large sponge to remove any remaining water from the toilet bowl and the toilet tank.

 3. Remove the old toilet and cistern

 Use pliers (channel type) to remove the old coupling nut connecting the toilet to the water supply line.
-Next, unscrew the water inlet pipe located at the bottom of the toilet cistern.
+Next, the water inlet pipe at the bottom of the toilet cistern is unscrewed.
 Carefully remove the toilet bolts and replace the toilet cistern.
 Some older toilets have regular nuts or recessed ones, which are more difficult to remove than regular toilet bolts.

 You can use a box wrench or pliers to grab each tank bolt while removing the old cistern tightly.
 Stabilising the tank bolts using a slotted screwdriver is best to make this step much more manageable.

-You’ll need to pry off the bolt covers using a screwdriver to remove the toilet pan and bowl.
-You can use a channel, locking pliers, or a standard socket wrench.
-If the toilet nuts are rusted and stuck, apply some oil to loosen them up or use a hacksaw to cut them.
+To remove the toilet pan and bowl, you’ll need to pry off the bolt covers using a screwdriver.
+You can also use channels, locking pliers, or a socket wrench.
+If the toilet nuts are rusted and stuck, apply some oil to loosen them or use a hacksaw to cut them.

 Once you remove the toilet bowl and install the toilet to the floor, replacing the toilet cistern units, you can see the closet flange or the drain opening leading to the main sewer pipe.